Skip to contentSkip to navigation

 Carrying out of hygiene messaging in project areas using local media and art forms.

-Since 2019, the Boond project has enabled better WASH services in 41 schools, positively impacting the lives of more than 8,300 people.
+positively impacting the lives of more than 28,570 people.

 This website uses cookies to understand the traffic on our site and to improve the user experience.
 By using our website, you agree to accept all cookies in accordance with our cookie policy.
 Find out more.